 Strobe glasses (Nike SPARQ Vapor Strobe) are LED lenses that flash and block the light signal to the eyes.
-They are set to flash more rapidly in the initial training stages and are gradually slowed up as the athlete gets adapted to the training.
-The slower the interval, the more difficult the task is because of the reduced visual input due to the LED's interruptions.
+14 They are set to flash more rapidly in the initial training stages and are gradually slowed as the athlete adapts to the training.
+The slower the interval, the more difficult the task becomes because of the reduced visual input.